confluentinc/rest-utils/README.md

 Security
 --------
 The REST `Application` can support both http and https. https is disabled by default.
-Three modes are supported: http, https, and http+https.
-In the last mode, http and https are supported on different ports.
+Use the `listeners` configuration parameter to control which protocol is used.

 The https implementation is similar to Kafka, where the server specifies a keystore and trust store.
-When SSL client auth is configured, the client must authenticate -- the key in the client's keystore must be trusted by the server's trust store, either because the client cert is in the server's trust store, or because the CA that signed the client's cert is in the server's trust store.
+When SSL client auth is configured, the client must authenticate -- the key in the client's keystore must be trusted by the server's trust store.

 Metrics
 -------